baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-linux-on-chromebook.md

 You can install an alternative Linux environment and get a fully-fledged Linux desktop along side Chromebook.
 There are two main ways to install a traditional Linux environment on your device, either in a dual-boot environment using [ChrUbuntu][02], or in a chroot environment using [Crouton][03].
 There is a third method.
 The “[Boot from USB][06]” option will allow you to activate booting from USB devices.
 This allows you to boot a full Linux environment from a USB drive without modifying your Chrome OS system.

 Crouton appears to be the best supported way of running another OS on top of Chrome OS.
-It’s quite impressive how easy it is to use!
+It’s quite impressive how easy it is to use and what I will use.

 # The Linux Install
 I choose to use the crouton method, which is a set of scripts,